What is it like to live in the City of light? How does one make friends in Paris? Give us your email address and we'll send you some tips!

 A permanent diplomatic mission is known as Embassy and the head of the operation is known as ambassador.
 Depending on the place and the mission, the embassy has different functions.
 There are a lot of things embassies or consulates in Paris or any other French city can do for you and many more things they cannot do for you.
-This blog post was inspired by a recent campaign by the UK Foreign & Commonwealth Office for British Nationals abroad.
+This blog post was inspired by the UK Foreign & Commonwealth Office's guide on the support for British Nationals abroad.

 If you have just started working for a French employer, you may be a little confused when you receive your first salary slip.
 This is no simple pay slip and should really come with its own instruction manual.
 Here you’ll find some insight into those strange deductions and ambiguous terms.

 Relocating to France can be a stressful enough experience, but starting a business can take this stress to a whole new level.
 It doesn’t have to be that way however.
 Once you’ve mastered the language, the tax system and other Country specific factors, starting a business in Paris is really no different to starting up anywhere else.